tensorflow/datasets/docs/contribute.md

 ```

 You can try `yapf` to auto-format a file, but the tool is not perfect, so you'll
-likelly have to manually apply fixes afterward.
+likely have to manually apply fixes afterward.

 ```sh
 yapf tensorflow_datasets/core/some_file.py